-As the workforce development system has become more focused on issues of equity, diversity, and inclusion, cultural competency is taking on new relevance.
-Culturally aware individuals are more likely to recognize and address biases (conscious and unconscious) and microaggressions, and barriers to diversity and inclusion that can lead to discrimination.
+As the workforce development system become more focused on issues of equity, diversity, and inclusion, cultural competency is taking on new relevance.
+Culturally aware individuals are more likely to recognize and address biases (conscious and unconscious) and microaggressions: barriers to diversity and inclusion that can lead to discrimination.

-Topics that support staff in developing cultural competency and humility, include:
+Specific topics that would support staff in developing cultural competency and humility, could include: